jbqueru/yast3/README.md

 The approach in that sensitive case is to make sure that the blitter only processes small amounts at a time.
-48x48 1bpp in NFSR RMW is 528 memory accesses, slightly more than 0.5ms, less than 10 lines of a typical PAL/NTSC display
+48x48 1bpp in NFSR RMW is 528 memory accesses, slightly more than 0.5ms, less than 10 lines of a typical PAL/NTSC display.
+At the same time, task switches have to be delayed, as do sections that run expensive instructions.

 # What's in the package